tayv/mk1/README.md

 This will be made dynamic in the future but for now it's hardcoded in to prevent grabbing additional blank rows in the seasonX sheets.

+2. Each season should be its own sheet (copy previous season to use as template) and should follow the `seasonX` naming convention.
+The SeasonResults.js component makes use of regex in its logic that depends on this.